-Tech leads on AMD-Xilinx’s $35 billion semiconductor deal
+Tech gains while industrials, financials slip

 |ADVANCED MICRO DEVICES INC.

-The Dow Jones Industrial Average and S&P 500 struggled in early trading after cautious comments from Caterpillar and 3M, both dealing with headwinds related to the coronavirus pandemic.
+The Dow Jones Industrial Average struggled, while the S&P 500 tacked on gans after cautious comments from Caterpillar and 3M, both dealing with headwinds related to the coronavirus pandemic.
+Industrials and financials limited gains.

+Speaking in front of cameras, President Trump said on Tuesday that additional stimulus would be forthcoming after the election to get the struggling U.S. economy back on track.

+On Monday, Senate Maj.
+Leader Mitch McConnell adjourned the Senate until Nov.
+9, ending the idea that additional stimulus could happen prior to the election.

 |Ticker